-Real Estate Agents will be honest and sincere in their contacts regarding real estate and will present a real picture in advertising, promotion and other statements.
-Real Estate Agents will ensure that their status as professionals in the real estate sector is evident in advertising, promotion and other statements and that the recipients of their notifications are aware or have been notified that such notifications come from a professional active in the real estate sector.
+Real Estate Agents will be honest and sincere in their contacts regarding real estate and will present a real picture in advertising, promotion, and other statements.
+Real Estate Agents will ensure that their status as professionals in the real estate sector is evident in advertising, promotion, and other statements and that the recipients of their notifications are aware or have been notified that such notifications come from a professional actor in the real estate sector.

 4. Advertising services:

 Real Estate Agents can present their services as "free" or free of charge even if they are going to receive a fee from a source other than their client provided that the Real Estate Agent is likely to receive benefits from third parties. at the same time in order to avoid phenomena that violate competition rules.

 Offering premiums, prizes, discounts on merchandise and other incentives for the assignment, sale, purchase or lease is not in itself unethical even if the receipt of such benefits depends on the assignment, sale, purchase or lease through the Real Estate Agent offers.
 However, Real Estate Agents must exercise due diligence and honesty in any such advertisement or other public or private statement so that the interested party in obtaining or benefiting from the Real Estate Agent’s offer has a clear, in-depth prior understanding of all terms and conditions.
 The offer of incentives for doing business is subject to the limits and restrictions of the relevant legislation and this Code of Conduct.